 Lent, with all of its introspection and solitude, is a prime time to journal.
 When we write something down it can be so revealing.
 Journaling through Lent can help us hold true to our Lenten sacrifices.
 Writing is not only therapeutic but it also makes us accountable.

 Teaching Catholic Kids tip: Keep a chart on the fridge with the family’s Lenten commitments written down.
-(Try this one!)
+(Try this one if you haven’t yet!)
 As a family write down ways you succeeded and ways to improve.